 In 1983, the Criminal Code's definition of sexual assault was amended so it would apply to men and women equally.
-Yet, many people still believe that sexual assaults do not happen to men and boys.
+Yet, many people still believe that sexual assaults do not happen to men and boys, where 1 in 6 boys will be victims.
 This is simply not true.
 In reality, many men fail to report their victimization and so, the statistics available on the prevalence of these crimes are limited.
 This has lead many to falsely conclude that cases of male sexual victimization are extremely rare.